 Infrastructure availability is the foundation for the acceptance of any fuel.
 Fleets depend on being able to locate fuel within a reasonable distance at a competitive price; propane infrastructure is well-established across the United States.

 Types of Infrastructure

 Fuel providers and fleets can place propane dispensers alongside gasoline, diesel, or other alternative fuels.
 The infrastructure needed for propane is very similar to gasoline and diesel refueling equipment.
 Propane is transported to the site via a delivery truck and put into onsite storage, traditionally above ground.
 The fueling dispenser is also similar to a gasoline dispenser.
 The difference is that propane is delivered to the vehicle under a low pressure so it remains a liquid.

 Codes and Safety

 Cost of Fueling Infrastructure

-Visit the AFDC Alternative Fuels Training page to learn about organizations that provide propane vehicle and infrastructure training.
+Visit the National Alternative Fuels Training Consortium (NAFTC) site to learn more about propane vehicle and infrastructure training.